Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 - As no special flags are used a regular buffer will be created.
 - The second argument specifies the buffer size.
-- The third argument should be used to specify enumerated memory bank index (to specify the memory location) where the buffer should be allocated.
-In this example, ``xrt::kernel::group_id()`` member function is used to pass the memory bank index where the corresponding kernel arguments are (in the above example argument 0 and 1) connected.
-Instead of using ``xrt::kernel::group_id()`` member function, the direct memory bank index (as observed in ``xbutil examine --report memory``) can be used as well.
+- The third argument should be used to specify the enumerated memory bank index (to specify the buffer location) where the buffer should be allocated.
+In this example, the ``xrt::kernel::group_id()`` member function is used to pass the memory bank index where the corresponding kernel arguments are (in the above example argument 0 and 1) connected.
+Instead of using the ``xrt::kernel::group_id()`` member function, the direct memory bank index (as observed in ``xbutil examine --report memory``) can be used as well.

 Creating special Buffers
 ************************

-The ``xrt::bo()`` constructors accepts multiple other buffer flags those are described using ``enum class`` argument with the following enumerator values
+The ``xrt::bo()`` constructors accept multiple other buffer flags those are described using ``enum class`` argument with the following enumerator values

 - ``xrt::bo::flags::normal``: Default, Regular Buffer
 - ``xrt::bo::flags::device_only``: Device only Buffer (meant to be used only by the kernel).
 - ``xrt::bo::flags::host_only``: Host Only Buffer (buffer resides in the host memory directly transferred to/from the kernel)
 - ``xrt::bo::flags::p2p``: P2P Buffer, buffer for NVMe transfer
-- ``xrt::bo::flags::cacheable``: Cacheable buffer can be used when host CPU frequently accessing the buffer (applicable for embedded platform).
+- ``xrt::bo::flags::cacheable``: Cacheable buffer can be used when the host CPU frequently accessing the buffer (applicable for edge platform).

-The below example shows creating a P2P buffer on a device memory bank connected to the argument 3 of the kernel.
+The below example shows creating a P2P buffer on a device memory bank connected to argument 3 of the kernel.

 .. code:: c++
       :number-lines: 15